makersacademy/rps-challenge/README.md

 WELCOME TO ROCK, PAPER, SCISSORS!

-This is a very basic app that lets you playe the game rock, paper, scissors either multi or single player.
+This is a very basic app that lets you play the game rock, paper, scissors either multi or single player.

 To play the app do the following